AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 sleeptime = 300   ; go to sleep after 5 mins of no activity
 ```

+See [Sleep Mode](../adv-topics/sleepmode.md) for more information on what this timer does, and how it works.

 ### startup_macro=
 The `startup_macro` is executed once on system startup.
 Each node can have **one** startup macro defined in its node stanza.